emoon/stemgen/README.md

           Render each instrument for each channel (if false only a _all file will be generated) --instruments
-          Render each instrument to a separate file --samples
+          Render each instrument to a separate file --song-samples <SONG_SAMPLES>
-          Write samples in the song to disk (best effort) -f, --format <FORMAT>
+          Write samples in the song to disk [possible values: flac, wav] -f, --format <FORMAT>
-          Sample depth for the rendering.
-Supported are "float" and "int16" [default: int16] -w, --write <WRITE>
+          Write the individual instruments to disk using SDZ metadata and accompaning samples Sample depth for the rendering [default: int16] [possible values: int16, float]
+  -w, --write <WRITE>
-          Write format for the rendering.
-Supported are "flac" and "wav" [default: flac] -h, --help
+          Write format for the rendering [default: flac] [possible values: flac, wav] -h, --help
           Print help
   -V, --version